Versitilicus/RBLXCheats/README.md

 # Executors List (must be tested by me or someone in the pull requests section to add their executor to their list)
 ## 🟢 = Fully working
 ## 🟡 = Partially working (may experience issues)
+## 🟠 = Not worth using
 ## 🔴 = Not working
 # NOTE: JUST BECAUSE AN EXECUTOR SUPPORTS THIS SCRIPT, DOESN'T MEAN IT IS TRUSTWORTHY.
 ONLY DOWNLOAD EXECUTORS THAT ARE TRUSTED BY GOOD SOURCES.
 🔴 Swift - executor down

-🟡 Velocity - open/close button doesn't work + currently up
+🟡 Velocity - open/close button doesn't work + every other function works

+🟠 Xeno - open/close button doesn't work, god mode doesn't work, + currently up, autoclicker works, all teleports work

 # Loadstrings
  Heres a loadstring version of every script currently available from my repo, for convenience!